weygoldt/dotfiles/README.md

 ## The how

-To install the base system, I simpy use the [`archinstall`](https://wiki.archlinux.org/title/archinstall) script with the `minimal` option for the profile.
+To install the base system, I simpy use the [`archinstall`](https://wiki.archlinux.org/title/archinstall) script with the `hyprland` and `plasma` (for fallback) profiles.
 To install the graphical frontend, I just follow the awesome tutorial on the [hyprland wiki](https://wiki.hyprland.org/Getting-Started/Installation/).
 Now to initialize my dotfiles on a new system, I clone this repository like this:

 ```sh
 rm -rf $HOME/.dotfiles